Hypercubers/hypercubing.xyz/docs/faq.md

 ### What program should I download?

+For getting started, we recommend [Hyperspeedcube](https://hypercubing.xyz/software/hyperspeedcube/).
 See the [software](/software/index.md) page for a list of hypercubing software and feature comparisons.

 ### How do I learn to solve the 3×3×3×3?